Maciej001/BackboneRailsDemo-Rails4/README.md

 ## Key Differences

 * Obviously, Rails 4.0.1
-* Update to Backbone 1.1.0, Marionette 1.2.3 - both resulting in minor changes in Wreqr calls
+* Update to Backbone 1.1.0, Marionette 1.4.1 - both resulting in minor changes in Wreqr calls
 * Using postgresql as DB for a closer to production feel
 * Use of native JBuilder instead of RABL gem
-* Update of Twitter Bootstrap and removal of associated cruft from HTML - moving it into SASS @extend statements
+* Update of Twitter Bootstrap to 3.0.3 and removal of associated cruft from HTML - moving it into SASS @extend statements
 * Minor accommodations for Gon gem implementation to account for slight incompatibility with Rails 4 - strange partial patterns addressed with minor changes to original Demo code.
 * Completion of minor functionality